alin256/calendar-puzle-solver/README.md

 ........
 ```

+## Generalization

+The code generalizes to any shape-based puzzles on grids of 8x8 or smaler.

+### City puzzle

+The script for solving a city puzzle is a demostration of such an adaptation.

 ## Where can I get this puzzle?
 Here is the list of **A-Puzzle-A-Day** original puzzles (not an affiliate link, they are just good):
  - https://www.dragonfjord.com/product/a-puzzle-a-day-acrylic/